orange2000121/CV_aided_gripper_drone/README.md

 ## Android Studio Environment ##
-You need to change the path in this file *local.properties*
+You need to change the path in this file: *local.properties*
 ```
 sdk.dir=C\:\\Users\\User\\AppData\\Local\\Android\\Sdk
 ```